Tsuge Station

 Tsuge Station (柘植駅, Tsuge-eki) is a junction passenger railway station of the West Japan Railway Company (JR-West) located in the city of Iga, Mie, Japan.

 Lines

 Tsuge Station is served by the Kansai Main Line and is located 79.9 rail kilometers from the terminus of the line at Nagoya Station and 20.0 rail kilometers from Kameyama Station.
-It is also terminus of the and Kusatsu Line and is 36.7 rail kilometers from the opposing terminus of that line at Kusatsu Station.
+It is also terminus of the Kusatsu Line and is 36.7 rail kilometers from the opposing terminus of that line at Kusatsu Station.

 Layout

 The station consists of a side platform and an island platform with three tracks on the ground level, connected by a footbridge.